jrtechs/NodeJSBlog/entries/web-development/node-website-optimization.md

 done
 ```

-When ran, this script will go through the ‘img, and ‘entries’ folder recursively
+This script will go through the ‘img', and ‘entries’ folders recursively
 and optimize all the images in there.
 If an image is more than 690px wide, it
-will scale it down to save size.
+will get scaled down.
 In most cases it is useless to have images with
 a width greater than 690px because it will just get scaled by the client's web
 browser.